 For serious foodie cuisine, there’s no shortage of options.
 In fact, the city gets its own category in the annual James Beard Foundation Awards, regarded as the Oscars of the food world.
 If I were to design a gut-busting day for food lovers, it would start with breakfast at the Breslin—the fabulous April Bloomfield eatery at the Ace Hotel.
 Lemon ricotta pancakes served with fresh berries?
 Count me in!

 Lunch might be at Momofuku Noodle Bar, the famous David Chang restaurant, where you can slurp down the most gourmet ramen bowls.
-Next, I’d take a stroll through Eataly, the gargantuan Italian market from Mario Batali and Joe Bastianich.
-Belly up to a standing table and order little bites of Italian meats, cheeses and apps, all washed down with a fabulous glass of wine.
+Next, I’d take a stroll through Eataly, the gargantuan Italian market.
+Belly up to a standing table and order little bites of Italian meats, cheeses, and apps, all washed down with a fabulous glass of wine.

 Delis, Delis and More Delis

-If you want to keep it less fancy-dancy but equally delicious, there’s lots to choose from.
+If you want to keep it less fancy-dancy but equally delicious, there are lots to choose from.
 You can’t visit the Big Apple without checking out a Jewish deli.
-Enjoy a towering pastrami sandwich at the Carnegie Deli or Katz’s.
+Enjoy a towering pastrami sandwich at Katz’s.
 It’s one of those dining experiences you just can’t get outside of New York.
 For lox served on a perfect bagel, check out Barney Greengrass or Russ and Daughters.
 Both are over a century old and do phenomenal smoked fish.

 Other things to add to your NYC foodie checklist?
 Pizza.
 For a classic pizzeria, try John’s of Bleeker Street.
 Open since 1929, the place has been well-loved and it shows in all the right ways: Names carved into the wooden booths, faded murals on the wall, and black and white tiled floors with nearly a century of wear.